futureapplikations-pixel/clean_architecture_todo_app/ai-workspace/structure-ai.md

   - `memento_form.dart`: The screen for creating and editing mementos.
   - `memento_details.dart`: The screen that displays the details of a memento.
   - `search_memento_list.dart`: The screen for searching mementos.
+  - `labels_management.dart`: The screen for managing color-coded labels/tags.
 - `viewmodel/`: Screen view models
   - `mementoform/`: Memento creation/editing
     - `memento_form.dart`: ViewModel for the memento form.